 General.
 The General fund is the primary operating fund of the City.
-Fund balance was \$5,945,105 at June 30, 2018.
-The fund balance increased by \$765,382 during the year mainly due to a significant increase in building activity and the associated permits.
+Fund balance was \$6,187,187 at June 30, 2019.
+The fund balance increased by \$242,082 during the year mainly due to a significant increase in building activity and the associated permits.

 As a measure of the fund's liquidity, it may be useful to compare total fund balance to total fund expenditures.
-Fund balance represents 237% of total General fund expenditures.
+Fund balance represents 160% of total General fund expenditures.

-Street Reserve.
-The Street Reserve fund accounts for revenues and expenditures related to street maintenance and improvements.
-The fund balance increased this year by \$261,537 due to substantial revenue and minimal expenditures.
+Street.
+The Street fund accounts for revenues and expenditures related to street maintenance and improvements.
+The fund balance increased this year by \$538,898 due to substantial revenue and minimal expenditures.

-Business-type activities - The City's net position increased by \$413,893 from business-type activities.
-This increase was primarily due to increased charges for services.
+Business-type activities - The City's net position decreased by \$69,443 from business-type activities.